sparkdesignsystem/spark-design-system/README.md

   `npm install --save-dev @sparkdesignsystem/spark-core`

-* Import the setup file in your sass build
+* Import the setup file in your Sass build

   `@import "node_modules/@sparkdesignsystem/spark-core";`

-  This will bring all spark-core patterns into your build.
-The spark classes are namespaced so they don't affect any existing css.
+  This will bring all Spark-Core patterns into your build.
+The Spark classes are namespaced so they don't affect any existing CSS.

 ### Spark Extras